 - Accommodating IOL: A flexible lens implant that can adjust its focus, similar to your natural lens before presbyopia

 - Monovision: Involves placing an IOL in one eye to correct your distance vision and another IOL in the other eye to correct near vision

 Unlike a refractive lens exchange, phakic IOLs leave your natural lens in place.
 This surgery is an excellent option for people with severe myopia who aren’t candidates for laser refractive surgery.

 A benefit of this procedure is that the phakic IOL may be removed later if needed.
 For example, if you receive a phakic IOL but develop cataracts, the surgeon can remove the phakic IOL before performing cataract surgery.

 There are two main types of phakic IOLs:

-- Anterior chamber phakic IOL is inserted into the eye between the cornea and iris
+- Anterior chamber phakic IOL: Inserted into the eye between the cornea and iris

-- Posterior chamber phakic IOL is inserted behind the iris, in front of your natural lens
+- Posterior chamber phakic IOL: Inserted behind the iris, in front of your natural lens

 Types of Keratoplasty Surgeries